yairgd/yairgd.github.io/content/post/eclipse_for_embedded.md

 Now, in eclipse it has to import the project
 {{< figure src="/post/eclipse_for_embedded/import_project.png" title="project import" >}}

-select Debug and click on the eftbutton and press on *import*
+click the left button and select Debug and press on *import*
 {{< figure src="/post/eclipse_for_embedded/show_project.png" title="import the debug project" >}}

 now, it can build, debug, and run it as any other eclipse project.